Seagulls and Bird Phobias

 - Lesser Black-backed Gulls.

 Indeed, gulls are not just found by the sea and their favourite food isn’t ice-cream and chips.
 Gulls can be found inland near large bodies of water and in urban areas, where it’s easy for them to come across discarded scraps.
+Ultimately gulls will go wherever food might be and adapt to the enviornment that provides it.

 Why do some people fear seagulls?